ra101/Essentials-Unpackd/README.md

 ### Tips and Tricks

-- Put `unpackd.exe` in game directory, it a light file and it removes the need to pass `--project` flag
+- Put `unpackd.exe` in the game directory, it is a light file and it removes the need to pass the `--project` flag

-- Currently only `Tilesets` and `Scripts` are understandable, I am not sure about rest of files.
+- Currently, only `Tilesets` and `Scripts` are understandable, I am not sure about the rest of the files.

 - To add `YAML` in your version control add `!Data/YAML/` to `.gitignore`.